begin11/hello-world/README.md

 # hello-world
 Just getting started...
-Nerver touched code in my life but just started to get interested in single board computers and electronics so now is a good time to try this out too!
+Never touched code in my life but just started to get interested in single board computers and electronics so now is a good time to try this out too!